dead-claudia/m-iso/README.md

 Supports rendering strings, nodes, and even components.
 Also features some other facets of the Mithril API.
 You can even render entire pages with this thing.

 *(Do note the 0.x semver.
-The API is still not stable.
+The API is still not stable, and much of this is still a work in progress.
 Things may break at any time.)*

 ```
 npm install --save m-iso